GreenBlitz/CppVision/README.md

 ### Building OpenCV
 **If you have already compiled and built opencv's sources, skip this part of the tutorial.**

-Download opencv for Linux from http://opencv.org/ Extract the downloaded file and run the following commands:
+Download OpenCV for Linux from http://opencv.org/ Extract the downloaded file and run the following commands:

 `$ sudo apt-get install build-essential` (If you have have already installed the c++ compiler, don't run this command)

 `$ sudo apt-get install cmake git libgtk2.0-dev pkg-config libavcodec-dev libavformat-dev libswscale-dev`

-Extract OpenCV's sources into a folder which I will refer to as <opencv_src>.
+Extract OpenCV's sources into a folder which I will refer to as `<opencv_src>`.
-Make a folder in <opencv_src>/opencv and call it "release".
+Make a folder in `<opencv_src>/opencv` and call it "release".
 Run the following commands:

 `$ cd <opencv_src>/opencv/release`